charliegil/COMP521/README.md

-# COMP 521 Assignments

-This repository contains my work for COMP 521 - Modern Computer Games.
-Throughout these assignments, I created various microgames and simulations to apply course theory, including collision detection, resolution, and pathfinding techniques.
-All assignments were implemented in Unity.

----

 ## 1. Simple Game in Unity

 In this first project, I reacquainted myself with Unity by creating a single-level first-person shooter.
 The objective is to reach the temple, destroy a weak pillar using a gun, and use the fallen pillar pieces to cross a river and reach the goal.